MicrosoftDocs/win32/desktop-src/SecCrypto/encrypting-a-message-in-capicom.md

 ---
-Description: 'This subroutine takes a string to be encrypted, a password string to be used to generate an encryption key, and the name of a file where the encrypted message will be written.' ms.assetid: '9ad3199a-bca1-4990-80da-80744e349047'
+Description: This subroutine takes a string to be encrypted, a password string to be used to generate an encryption key, and the name of a file where the encrypted message will be written. ms.assetid: 9ad3199a-bca1-4990-80da-80744e349047
-title: Encrypting a Message in CAPICOM
+title: Encrypting a Message in CAPICOM ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Encrypting a Message in CAPICOM